 • operate from our heads and fall into over-thinking, criticizing and over-managing;

 • react negatively and see problems first, instead of acknowledging what’s going well;

 • come from a poverty mindset and feel like there is never enough;

 • punish, judge, and isolate ourselves from others.

 Reading these extremes, who wouldn’t want to choose love over fear (read more about my I Choose Love movement) when relating to those around us?
-We all want to feel open, free, generous and fully available to our loved ones.
+We all want to feel open, free, generous and fully available to one another.
 But often this is hard.
 It’s easy to fall into old habitual patterns –like feeling victimized, righteous, resentful or seeing what’s wrong in a situation without acknowledging what’s right.
-Choosing love over fear takes vigilance and a willingness to consciously choose this path, moment to moment.
+Choosing love over fear takes mindfulness–even vigilance–and a willingness to consciously choose this path, moment to moment.
 Again and again.

-Subscribe here to Live Inside Out, a weekly blog written by life balance and mindfulness teacher/author and Career Strategists president, Renée Peterson Trudeau.
-Offering speaking, custom workshops, training, books/telecourses and individual coaching focusing on self-renewal for women, her work has appeared in The New York Times, Good Housekeeping, Spirituality & Health and more.
-Thousands of women in ten countries are becoming RTA-Certified Facilitators and leading/joining self-care groups based on her award-winning curriculum.
-She is the author of The Mother’s Guide to Self-Renewal and Nurturing the Soul of Your Family: 10 Ways to Reconnect and Find Peace in Everyday Life.
-She lives in Austin, Texas, with her husband and 14 year-old son.
-More on her background here.
+Subscribe here to Live Inside Out, a weekly blog written by life balance coach/author/speaker and mindfulness teacher Renée Peterson Trudeau.
+Passionate about helping men and women find balance through the art/science of self-care, her work has appeared in The New York Times, Good Housekeeping, US News & World Report, Spirituality & Health and more.
+She and her team have certified more than 400 facilitators in 10 countries around the globe to lead self-renewal groups and women’s retreats based on her work.
+She’s the author of two books on life balance including the award-winning The Mother’s Guide to Self-Renewal.
+She lives in Austin, Texas, with her husband and 17-year-old son.
+More on Renee here.